MoonHighway/intro-to-typescript/part-01/exercise/README.md

 - console.log({ destinationsMetadata });
 ```

-## Exercise Part 14: TODO
+## Stage 14: Refactor types so they can be reused

-Create a function to make this data available:
+In `destinations.ts`, create a function to make the destinations metadata available:

 ```typescript
 // Want `filter` parameter to be an object,